WHAT YOU SHOULD KNOW:

-- Do not smoke: If you smoke, it is never too late to quit.
-Ask for information about how to stop smoking if you need help.
+If you smoke, it is never too late to quit.
+Ask for information if you need help quitting.

-- You have questions or concerns about your condition, medicine, or care.
+- You have questions or concerns about your condition or care.

 - You have thoughts of hurting yourself or someone else.

-- You have trouble breathing, chest pains, or a fast heartbeat.
+- You have trouble breathing, chest pain, or a fast heartbeat.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.